ShanaazAhamed/Fish-Tank-Monitoring-System/README.md

 ### pH monitoring system

 We use the `pH probe` with `BNC electrode` to measure the pH value.
 We use `arduino UNO` to get the readings as the pH module produces analog output.
 We cannot connect the pH sensor kit with the `raspberry Pi`.
-Our whole system is intergrated with Raspberry Pi and this is the only component that cannot be connected with the RPi.
+Our whole system is integrated with Raspberry Pi and this is the only component that cannot be connected with the RPi.
 So we read using the Arduino UNO board and then send the values to the raspberry Pi using `serial communication`.
-Before starting the rreadings we need to calibrate the pH sensor with the provided pH solutions in order to aquire a higher accuray.
+Before starting the readings we need to calibrate the pH sensor with the provided pH solutions in order to acquire a higher accuracy.

 ### code for measuring the pH value